 4. Details of individual data processing steps

-a.
+4.1.
 Data processing when downloading the IONITY App

 We only offer the IONITY App via Apple App Store (iOS) and Google Play Store (Android).